$\beta$-coalescents and stable Galton-Watson trees: Introduction

 Let $\alpha\in [1/2,1)$.
-We consider a Galton-Watson (GW) tree $T$ with offspring distribution characterized by its generating function for $r\in [0,1]$:
+We consider a critical Galton-Watson (GW) tree $T$ with offspring distribution characterized by its generating function for $r\in [0,1]$:

 This GW tree arises as the shape of the sub-tree of a stable L\'evy tree with index $\gamma=1/\alpha$ generated by leaves chosen in a Poissonian manner, see \cite{dlg:rtlpsbp}, Theorem 3.2.1.
 We shall call these random trees the stable GW trees with parameter $\gamma$.
 We denote by $\bP$ the distribution of $T$.
 If $x$ is a node of $T$ we denote by $k_x(T)$ the number of offsprings of $x$.
+If $k_x(T)=0$ (resp. $k_x(T)>0$), then $x$ is called a leaf (resp. an internal node) of $T$.
+We denote by $L(T)$ the number of leaves of the tree $T$.
 Since $g'(0)=0$, we get that a.s. $k_x(T)\neq 1$ for all $x\in T$.
-We denote by $\bP_n$ the law of $T$ conditioned to have exactly $n$ leaves (a leaf is a node with no offspring).
+We denote by $\bP_n$ the law of $T$ conditioned to have exactly $n$ leaves.
 Under $\bP_n$, we label the leaves of $T$ from $1$ to $n$ uniformly at random, independently of $T$, and then we consider the following pruning procedure which is derived from \cite{adh:pcrtst}, see Section \ref{sec:d-tree-valued}.
 Choose an internal node $x_1$ (which has at least 2 children) at random with probability:

-We cut that node and keep the part $T_{(1)}$ of the tree that contains the root, and keep $x_1$ which is now a leaf of $T_{(1)}$ and we label $x_1$ by the block (i.e. the sequence) of labels of the leaves ``above'' $x_1$.
-We then iterate the procedure on the tree $T_{(1)}$ and so on until the root is cut (see Figure \reff{fig:pruning}).
+This internal node separates the tree into two subtrees: the fringe sub-tree $T_{x_1}$ rooted at $x_1$ that consists of all nodes of $T$ that have $x_1$ on their lineage to the root (including $x_1$), and the set $T\setminus T_{x_1}$ which is still a tree.
+We set $T_{(1)}=(T\setminus T_{x_1})\cup\{x_1\}$ which is the new tree we work with.
+All the leaves of $T_{(1)}$ except $x_1$ are leaves of $T$ and they keep their label.
+Notice that $x_1$ is a new leaf of $T_{(1)}$ and we label it by the block (i.e. the sequence) of labels of the leaves of $T_{x_1}$.
+We then iterate the procedure on the tree $T_{(1)}$ and so on until the root is chosen (see Figure \reff{fig:pruning}).

 This pruning procedure defines a discrete time process $\Pi_\text{GW}^{[n]}=(\Pi_\text{GW}^{[n]}(k),k\in \N)$ taking values in the set of partitions of the $n$ first integers, $\Pi_\text{GW}^{[n]}(k)$ being the set of labels of the leaves of the tree $T_{(k)}$ obtained after the $k$-th cut.